 Two (2) unrelated individuals and any children of either of them living as a single housekeeping unit.

 "Good Cause" means incapacitating illness; death; lack of proper notice; unavailability due to unavoidable, unpreventable, or extenuating emergency or circumstance; if a required act causes an imminent and irreparable injury; or acts of nature adverse to performing required acts.

+“Grading Plan” means a plan that shows all finish grades, spot elevations, drainage as necessary and existing and new contours.

-"Graffiti" means inscriptions, drawings, paintings, or other visual defacing of buildings, structures, or natural features, without the consent of the owner thereof, and which is not otherwise authorized and permitted in municipal ordinances.porches,.
+"Graffiti" means inscriptions, drawings, paintings, or other visual defacing of buildings, structures, or natural features, without the consent of the owner thereof, and which is not otherwise authorized and permitted in municipal ordinances.

+“Gross Square Feet” means the sum of all areas on all floors of any building(s).
+Gross square footage shall include any detached and attached garages, other accessory structures, and finished and unfinished basements,

+“Ground Cover” means material planted in such a way as to form a continuous cover over the ground that can be maintained at a height not more than twelve inches (12”).

 “Guest” means a person paying for staying or receiving services at a bed and breakfast, hotel, motel, resort, or similar facility.

 "Guestroom" means a room that is designed for double occupancy by guests, for sleeping purposes.

+“Hardscape” means patios, decks and paths.
+Does not include driveways.

 “Health Department” means the Health Department of Salt Lake County, Utah.